Suggestion for the Collection

 Optional but preferred

-- Resource includes two or more editable files.
+- Textbook includes two or more editable files

 - Textbook includes interactive objects or videos.
 Editable files are available for all objects.